Zile995/booster-um/config/CONFIG.md

       * `/etc/kernel/cmdline`
       If cmdline doesn't exist neither in the config nor in the mentioned files, booster-um will try to use the current cmdline from `/proc/cmdline`

     * `fallback_cmdline` is same as `cmdline` but for fallback kernel images.
 If cmdline is not defined here, booster-um will try to use the default cmdline for `$pkgbase`.
-If $pkgbase cmdlines are not defined, booster-um will try to use the default cmdlines in the config file, outside the `kernel_config` node (first `fallback_cmdline`, then `cmdline`).
-If these cmdlines are not defined in the config file, booster-um will try to use the cmdline from files in this order:
+If `$pkgbase` cmdlines are not defined, booster-um will try to use the default cmdlines from the config files, outside the `kernel_config` node (first `fallback_cmdline`, then `cmdline`).
+If these cmdlines are not defined in the booster-um config file, booster-um will try to use the cmdline from files in this order:
       * `/etc/kernel/$pkgbase-cmdline-fallback`
       * `/etc/kernel/$pkgbase-cmdline`
       * `/etc/kernel/cmdline-fallback`
       * `/etc/kernel/cmdline`

         If cmdline doesn't exist neither in the config file nor in the mentioned files, booster-um will try to use the current cmdline from `/proc/cmdline`

     * `initramfs` provides initramfs type configuration for **specified** kernel.
 Here you can specify up to two types, `default` and `fallback`.
 If it is not defined, the `default_initramfs` will be used